 A related measure of interest rate risk is duration of equity.
 Duration is the weighted average maturity (typically measured in months or years) of an instrument's cash flows, weighted by the present value of those cash flows.
 As such, duration provides an estimate of an instrument's sensitivity to small changes in market interest rates.
 The duration of assets is generally expressed as a positive figure, while the duration of liabilities is generally expressed as a negative number.
 The change in value of a specific instrument for given changes in interest rates will generally vary in inverse proportion to the instrument's duration.
-As market interest rates decline, instruments with a positive duration are expected to increase in value, while instruments with a negative duration are expected to decrease in value, while instruments with a negative duration are expected to increase in value.
+As market interest rates decline, instruments with a positive duration are expected to increase in value, while instruments with a negative duration are expected to decrease in value.
+Conversely, as interest rates rise, instruments with a positive duration are expected to decline in value, while instruments with a negative duration are expected to increase in value.